- From Short Trips to Traveling the World & Living Abroad -

 Like this article about what makes Paradores in Spain unique?
 Pin it!

-2 of the best paradores in Spain
+2 of the best paradores in Spain with the text 'Why stain at a Parador in Spain'

 This article about Parador hotels in Spain contains affiliate links.
 I may receive a commission for purchases made through these links, at no additional cost to you.